CoopersProjects/2024-TravelPlannerAPI/README.md

     - `end_date_str` Enter end date of trip (YYYY-MM-DD format, otherwise, error.)

     - `budget` Enter budget for trip (as a float, otherwise error.)

+Expected Response: Creates a new trip.
+If not all fields exist, or formatting is wrong, error response.

 `POST "/destination/create"`